martinbuberl/martinbuberl.github.io/_posts/2017-09-18-poor-mans-sampling.md

 layout: post
 navigation: "blog"
 title: "Poor man's sampling"
-description: "I recently had the challenge to only load a particular third party JavaScript library for just 0.10% of our actual website traffic.
+description: "I recently had the challenge to just load a JavaScript library for only 0.10% of our actual website traffic.
 That's 1 out of 1,000 page views."
 image: "og-k1AFA4N8O0g.jpg"
 date: 2017-09-18
 ---

-I recently had the challenge to only load a particular third party JavaScript library for just 0.10% of our actual website traffic.
+I recently had the challenge to just load a JavaScript library for only 0.10% of our actual website traffic.
 That's <a target="_blank" href="https://www.google.com/search?q=%281*100%29%2F1000">1 out of 1,000</a> page views.

 The library I'm referring to is part of a very popular performance monitoring SaaS product.
 Their pricing model is tight to actual invocations and therefore our costs were skyrocketing with an increased usage of their product.